VincentKobz/crypto-trade-tools/README.md

 $ ./install.sh
 ```
 ## How to use it
-There is two program: an python api and an svelte website interface.
+There is two program: a python api and a svelte website interface.

 Launch the api in the root folder with:
 ```